OfficeDev/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

 1. Build the solution to download all configured NuGet packages.

+1. Right-click on the project in Solution Explorer and select **Manage Nuget Packages**.
+Update all the packages, ensuring that the **Microsoft.Bot.Builder** is at least version 3.12.
+Repeat until all the packages are up-to-date.

 The Bot Application template is a fully functional Echo Bot that takes the user's text utterance as input and returns it as output.
 In order to run the bot inside Microsoft Teams:

 - The bot must be accessible from the internet